Configuring Locksmith for multiple price levels

 - On the next screen, use the "Keys" section to create a key that permits access unless the customer is a wholesaler.
 (If you're using customer tags, use the "Permit if the customer is not tagged with…" key.
 Otherwise, click the "invert" option, and set up the key however you wish.)

 That's it!
 Your wholesalers will now be prevented from seeing retail products once they're logged in.
 (Note: this trick doesn't prevent the wholesaler from arriving at your shop as a guest, adding retail products to the cart, then logging in to their wholesale account!)

-Easy!
+If you prefer to leave your wholesale offerings open to the public, but want to hide the prices, this is also possible.
 Create and lock the wholesale collection, but this time, enable manual locking to hide the prices.
 Then, work with a developer (or contact us!) to get your theme set up for manual locking - check out the guide on hiding prices for more details.